mwvgroup/pwv_kpno/README.md

         Returns:
             pwv_data (astropy.table.Table): A table of measured PWV values in mm

+    modeled_pwv(year=None, month=None, day=None, hour=None):
+        Return an astropy table of the modeled PWV at Kitt Peak

+        Return a model for the precipitable water vapor level at Kitt Peak as an astropy table.
+The first column of the table is named 'date' and contains the UTC datetime of each modeled value.
+The second column is named 'pwv', and contains PWV values in millimeters.
+By default this function returns modeled values from 2010 onward.
+Results can be restricted to a specific year, month, day, and hour by using the key word arguments.

+        Args:
+            year  (int): The year of the desired PWV data month (int): The month of the desired PWV data day   (int): The day of the desired PWV data hour  (int): The hour of the desired PWV data in 24-hour format

+        Returns:
+            pwv_data (astropy.table.Table): A table of modeled PWV values in mm

+    transmission(date, airmass):
+        Return a model for the atmospheric transmission function due to PWV

+        For a given datetime and airmass, return a model for the atmospheric transmission function due to precipitable water vapor (PWV) at Kitt Peak.
+        The modeled transmission is returned as an astropy table with the columns 'wavelength' and 'transmission'.
+Wavelength values range from 7000 to 10,000 angstroms.

+        Args:
+            date (datetime.datetime): The datetime of the desired model airmass          (float): The airmass of the desired model

+        Returns:
+            trans_func (astropy.table.Table): The modeled transmission function

+### 3.2 Examples

+    Examples:
+        >>> import pwv_kpno
+        >>> available = pwv_kpno.available_data()
+        >>> available

+        {2010, 2011, 2012, 2013, 2014, 2015, 2016}

+    Examples:
+        >>> # Download all available data from 2017 onward
+        >>> updated_years = pwv_kpno.update_models()
+        >>> updated_years

+        [2017]

+        >>> # Download data for a specific year
+        >>> pwv_kpno.update_models(2010)

+        [2010]

     Examples:
         >>> # Return a table of all locally available SuomiNet data
         >>> measured_data = pwv_kpno.measured_pwv()